 - communicates regularly with the supervising physical therapist

-- performs measurement and assessment techniques for assisting the PT in monitoring and modifying the plan of care
+- performs measurement and assessment techniques for assisting the PT in monitoring and modifying interventions within the plan of care

 - documents relevant aspects of patient treatment

-The 2 PTA program is a two-year and one summer academically based program to prepare the graduate to take the PTA licensure examination in preparation for employment.
+The 2 PTA program is a five semester, two-year, academically based program to prepare the graduate to take the PTA licensure/certification examination in preparation for employment.
 Upon satisfactory completion of the program the student is awarded an Associate in Science degree in Physical Therapist Assistant.
 Students enrolled in the Penn State DuBois 2 PTA program will be required to: